morrownr/8821au-20210708/README.md

 $ sudo ./install-driver.sh

-    Note: If you elect to skip the reboot at the end of the installation script, the driver will not be loaded immediately.
-If you choose to load the driver without rebooting (not recommended), settings might not be correctly applied.
+    Note: If you elect to skip the reboot at the end of the installation script, the driver may not be loaded immediately and the driver options will not be applied.
+Rebooting is strongly recommended.
 ```

 ### Driver Options

 A file called `8821au.conf` will be installed in `/etc/modprobe.d` by default.

-The installation script from the section above prompts to edit the
+Note: The installation script from the section above will prompt you to edit the
-settings before rebooting.
+options before rebooting.

 Location: `/etc/modprobe.d/8821au.conf`